Pride Park Stadium: Records

-The highest attendance at Pride Park Stadium for a competitive Derby County match is 33,378 in a Premier League match against Liverpool on 18 March 2000.
+The highest attendance at Pride Park for a competitive Derby County match is 33,378 in the Premier League against Liverpool on 18 March 2000.

 In a testimonial for Ted McMinn, on 1 May 2006, former players of both Derby County and Rangers contested a match at Derby County's Pride Park Stadium in which a record 33,475 spectators attended – around 10,000 of them being Rangers fans.